 How to run a successful sale on Ecwid

 Running a sale is an indispensable part of any retail business strategy, online included.
-Customers love sales and you should too!
-They are a great way to maximize profit in a short period of time, move products that are taking up inventory space, or give a new item a deserving introduction.
+Sales are a great way to maximize profit in a short period of time, move products that are taking up inventory space, or give a new item a deserving introduction.

 At first glance, running a sale might seem like a piece of cake.
 But a successful sale requires careful preparation to ensure a healthy return on investment.

 First, you’ll want to decide on a primary goal for your sale: is it to gain new customers, clear low-performing inventory, or increase revenue?
 Once you decide, you’ll want to start working on a strategy to meet your goal and determine what needs to be done to your store to prep for it.

 Let’s cut to the chase.
 In this guide you’ll learn how to: